Newspaper Page Text

 Court of Alabama this month,"

-stated Arthur Garfield Hayes, New
+stated Aithur Garfield Hayes.
+New

-York, Monday afternoon at his
+York Monday afternoon at his

 suite in the Tutwiler Hotel where

-he and his colleagne, Clarence Dar
+he and his colleague.
+Clarence Dar

-row, of Chicago. spent Sunday and
+row. of Chicago spent Sunday and

 Monday completing their prepara

-tions for taking over ane of the
+tions for taking over one of the

 outstanding cases of the year that